 Put one tablespoon of grapeseed oil, into a small bowl.
 Apply the grapeseed oil to the inside bottom and inside walls of the dish and on the rack.

 Remove the turkey breast packaging and rinse the breast off under cool water.

-The turkey breast should be placed on the center of the rack vertically, with the skin up.
-This placement, helps to keep the turkey breast meat above the dish, (to help keep it off of the bottom of the baking dish).
+The turkey breast should be placed on the center of the rack vertically, with the breast and skin up.
+This placement helps to keep the turkey breast meat above the dish (to help keep it off of the bottom of the baking dish).